vitaly-t/pg-promise/README.md

                     // to their type, using the above methods;

 pgp.as.format(query, values);
-            // replaces variables in the query with their `values` as specified;
+            // replaces variables in the query with their 'values' as specified;
-            // `values` can be a single value, an array or an object.
+            // 'values' can be a single value, an array or an object.
 ```

 For methods which take optional flag `raw` it is to indicate that the